edbecnel/RotoRouterPhaser/README.md

 **Built:** 2025-09-22

-This build removes all support for **Block** tracks and adds several gameplay and HUD fixes to eliminate soft-locks around the skip limit.
-It also introduces the **RC (Replaceable Cross)** utility card.
+This build removes all support for **Block** tracks and adds gameplay/HUD fixes to eliminate soft-locks around skip limits.
+It also introduces a new rule to **force the introduction of elbows** after players skip them three times.

 ---